dzackgarza/Notes/Talks/Integration Workshop/Notes.md

 - Holomorphic

-  - Actual definition: $f$ is complex differentiable
+  - Defined in open sets/neighborhoods of points.
+Actual definition: $f$ is complex differentiable,

 - Residue